icatalane/java/README.md

 # java
-Projects done during the semester with Java
+Projects done during a semester with Java at UOC